MSUNumRel/msunumrel.github.io/index.md

 The class meets Tuesdays and Thursdays from 12:40 pm to 2 pm in [N125 Business College Complex](https://maps.msu.edu/interactive/index.php?location=BCC) (BCC).

+Videos of the lectures and lecture notes will be posted to [Lectures](lectures.md).

 ### Communication and Slack

 The primary vehicle for communication regarding this course will be [Slack](http://slack.com).